caiton1/Terraform/README.md

 # Terraform demo

-I am using this repository to play around with terraform.
+I am using this repository to play around with terraform and AWS.